Apply now!

 A BTEC is a Level 3 qualification that follows on from GCSEs.
 The course features the same academic rigour as A Levels whilst also focusing on more practical learning.

 The Circomedia BTEC course gives young people from the age of 16 the chance to learn a range of circus disciplines (aerial, juggling, acrobatics and balance) alongside classes in physical theatre, movement and devising.
 Underpinning this practical skill development is a rigorous program of academic study in which learners investigate theatre practitioners, plan a community project and explore various employment opportunities within the arts industry.
+This course is delivered in partnership with City of Bristol College.

 Any questions?
 Take a look at our FAQs or email admissions@circomedia.com.